Skip to main content

 BHAGs (“bee-hags”) are a powerful mechanism to stimulate progress.
 Good BHAGs are clear and compelling, are aligned with the core ideology, are constantly replaced by another (once they are achieved), come with a high level of goal commitment and belief, and fall well outside the comfort zone.

 Visionary companies preserve their zealously-held ideology in specific, tangible ways, including indoctrination, strict HR processes to ensure a tight fit, and elitism.
-In the book / complete summary, we elaborate more on these these approaches.
+Our full summary elaborates more on these these approaches.

 Visionary companies do plan, but many of the best moves came from experimentation, trial and error, opportunism and accident.
-In the book / full summary, we zoom in on some of these examples.
+We zoom in on some of these examples in our complete summary.

 In visionary companies, continuous improvement is not just a program or process improvement.
 It is an institutionalized habit, a way of life; it means doing everything possible to make the company better tomorrow than it is today.
 It can be easy to get complacent once you become the market leader.
 To combat complacency, visionary companies embed mechanisms to create discomfort, and instill a ruthless self-discipline.

 So here we are, the 5 observable mechanisms that Visionary Companies use to bring their core principles to life.
-In the book and our Built to Last summary bundle, we elaborate on these 5 mechanisms with examples, including tips on how to build your vision, and to translate your core ideology and drive for progress into every aspect of your company.
+Our full Built to Last summary elaborates on these 5 mechanisms with examples, including tips on how to build your vision, and to translate your core ideology and drive for progress into every aspect of your company.

-Some other details include core ideologies in the visionary companies, a ist of the Visionary Companies’ Core + BHAGs, a list of mechanisms used to stimulate progress at 3M, detailed case studies of how Ford, Merck and Hewlett-Packard created alignment, the founding roots of all the visionary and comparison companies studied, and FAQs.
+The book also includes other details such as: core ideologies in the visionary companies, a list of the Visionary Companies’ Core + BHAGs, a list of mechanisms used to stimulate progress at 3M, detailed case studies of how Ford, Merck and Hewlett-Packard created alignment, the founding roots of all the visionary and comparison companies studied, and FAQs.
+You can buy the book here or visit jimcollins.com for mroe details.

-Read our Good to Great Summary, Great by Choice Summary, and How the Mighty Fall Summary, or get a summary of all Jim Collins’ strategy books here.
+Read our Good to Great Summary, Great by Choice Summary, and How the Mighty Fall Summary, or get an overview of all Jim Collins’ strategy books here.

 Click here to download Built to Last book summary and infographic